Narita vs. Haneda (2026): Which Airport Should You Choose?

 An alternative to the more expensive Narita Express is the slower and cheaper Narita Line Rapid Train/Sōbu Line Rapid Train.

-The train leaves Narita Airport on the Narita Line as it heads towards Chiba Station.
+The train leaves Narita Airport on the Narita Line and heads towards Chiba Station.
 You do not need to change trains at Chiba Station.
 The train continues on the Sōbu Line to Tokyo Station.

-The journey takes about 90 minutes and costs 1,320 yen.
+The journey takes about 90 minutes and costs approximately 1,340 yen.
 There is only about one departure per hour.

 How to get to Tokyo from Narita International Airport by Keisei Electric Railway